ViRGiL175/github-check-branch-fast-forward-ness/README.md

 Now your Pull Requests will be tested on fast-forward-ness.

-If your remote's name isn't "origin", you can use in parameter `remote-name` parameter to set the custom remote's name:
+If your remote's name isn't "origin", you can use `remote-name` parameter to set the custom remote's name:

 ```yaml
 name: Check branch fast-forward-ness